Perarivalan's kin on cloud nine; Stalin, others hail SC verdict | Politics

 Welcoming the judgement, Chief Minister M K Stalin said it could find a place in the ''justice-law-political-administrative history.''
 He recalled that the state had placed firm arguments in the court on Perarivalan's plea before the SC.

-The outcome of the case reflected the Tamil Nadu government's efforts to establish state's rights as it made clear that only the state government can decide on the matter and that the Governor could endorse its decision.
+The outcome of the case reflected the Tamil Nadu government's efforts to establish the state's rights as it made clear that only the state government can decide on the matter and that the Governor could endorse its decision, he said.

 While the AIADMK cabinet in 2018 had recommended the release of seven convicts in the case -- Murugan, Santhan, Perarivalan, Jayakumar, Robert Payas, Jayachandran and Nalini -- to then Governor Banwarilal Purohit, no decision had been taken on the matter, he said.